 As the COVID-19 pandemic continues, some businesses are struggling to keep their customers and employees safe.
 Stopping the spread of germs is difficult when people are in shared or public buildings, especially high-traffic areas or confined spaces.
 Some businesses have to open their doors, though, in order to stay in business and maintain operations.
-If you are getting ready to reopen, you have to implement proper COVID-19 cleaning practices.
+If you are getting ready to reopen, you have to implement proper COVID-19 business and office cleaning practices.

 The necessary cleaning routines will differ by organization, but the CDC has released very clear guidelines on disinfecting public or shared areas.
 You should encourage your staff and customers to wear a mask, wash their hands, and stay six feet apart.
 However, these safety practices are not always possible.
 Keep reading to ensure your business is ready for customers and employees with COVID-19 cleaning tips.

 Before you can safely reopen your office or storefront, you have to create a comprehensive COVID-19 business and office cleaning routine.
 This routine will include both daily cleaning tasks as well as less frequent deep-cleaning activities.
 Once your routine is established, you can share your cleaning efforts with your staff and customers to boost trust and put people at ease.

 To create a complete COVID-19 cleaning schedule for your business, start by determining what needs to be cleaned.
 It may be beneficial to create a checklist for all of the areas in your workspace that need to be addressed.
 You can break down these areas by room, function, or priority.
 For example, you may list out all of the surfaces and touchpoints in your kitchen and breakroom.
 Or, you can create a list of your most high-touch surfaces or high-traffic areas.

 Keep the following surfaces in mind when creating your checklist for COVID-19 cleaning, as it can be easy to overlook common areas.